mmmostrowski/php-snow/README.md

 ### Custom scene

-You can provide custom scenes in plain text format:
+You can provide custom scenes in a plain text format:

 * Generate your custom text file
   * You might [want to use](https://google.gprivate.com/search.php?search?q=ASCII+text+Generator+site) some ASCII Text Generator site for that purpose